Kris Obertas is alive and well...

 Interesting friends help

 My circle of long-time friends lives in the 'burbs or away from Vancouver so our paths cross less as people rightly focus on families and careers and their own unique and diverse interests.
-But we do have fun when we gather--recent highlights--End of Summer picnics at Jericho Beach (10th annual coming up in September 2014!
+But we do have fun when we gather.
+A highlight is my End of Summer picnics at Jericho Beach (12th annual coming up in September 2016!
 Will it be the last?
-Stay tuned...), a group trip to Indonesia, Jonathan's cruiser bike rides and assorted soirees.
+Stay tuned…).

 Life keeps bringing new people into the flow.
 I've been lucky enough to find acquaintances and friends through day-job work, freelancing, the neighbourhood, and dating.
 Social life only gets dull if you let it.

 If you are an old friend who lost touch, this should catch you up on the basics.
 Email or call if you want to reach me.